doelab/doelab.github.io/_posts/2025-02-06-DSPonFPGALab3.md

 ## Reporting Requirements

 Your report should explain your design choices, simulations, and results.
 Ensure it includes clear evidence of your filter's performance, such as waveforms and graphs, and a detailed analysis of any issues encountered.
-For more details, refer to [Lab 1 - FIR Filter, Reporting Requirements]({% post_url 2024-09-14-DSPonFPGALab1 %}#reporting-requirements)
+For more details, refer to [Lab 2 - FIR and IIR Filters, Reporting Requirements]({% post_url 2025-02-06-DSPonFPGALab2 %}#reporting-requirements)

 ## How To Turn In Your Solution